osmphp/framework/doc/97-excerpts/architecture/modules/01-modules.md

 ## Modules And Composer Packages ##

 * about application modules (project-specific) and vendor package modules (reusable).
-* link to understanding and creating dubysa packages
+* link to understanding and creating osmphp packages

 ## Creating new Module ##